 But a bit of thought should show that this objection does not hold water.
 For one thing, the people who live in socialism will be convinced of the superiority of this way of organising society and will not act against its interests.

-But no worries, I’m sure everyone will automatically think exactly the same under your kind of government!
-Don’t worry.
-There won’t be any dissenters I’m sure.
+But no worries, I’m sure everyone will automatically think exactly the same under their kind of government—Don’t worry, there won’t be any dissenters I’m sure.

 And further, think about the things you consume and whether you would really benefit from hoarding them.
 Most people can only consume fairly limited amounts of milk or bread or toilet paper and won’t need to keep cupboards full of any of them.